Frequently Asked Questions

 Some of Anna’s clients will come to her not even knowing what their desired results or goals are, but with guidance and support are able to gain clarity.
 Some know what their goals are but for many reasons are unable to move to the next steps.

-Anna’s coaching for women in journalism enables her clients to realise the potential within themselves, to build up confidence, and to trust in their abilities to create the change they want.
+Anna’s coaching for women in journalism, media, social and tech enables her clients to realise the potential within themselves, to build up confidence, and to trust in their abilities to create the change they want.
 A coach ‘walks alongside’ their client through the journey they are taking, supporting them to create and follow manageable ‘actions’ with agreed timescales to move them towards what they want to achieve.

 The women Anna coaches are motivated and challenged by her to overcome any barriers, setbacks and ‘limiting beliefs’ along the way.
 Personal goals, careers, relationships, work-life balance, self-confidence, health and emotional wellbeing are just some areas that can greatly improve with coaching.

-Coaching for women in journalism is about feeling empowered in the workplace, gaining success and achieving a healthy work-life balance with confidence.
+Coaching for women in journalism, media, social and tech is about feeling empowered in the workplace, gaining success and achieving a healthy work-life balance with confidence.
 It is for successful women who want to become more successful, or those requiring a boost to get to where they want to be, as well as those who may be stuck in one of life’s ruts.

 What is the difference between coaching and mentoring?